Ozzletroll/TAC-COM/README.md

 - Use sci-fi military jargon at every opportunity.

 ## Noise Gate Configuration
-To set TAC/COM's noise gate threshold correctly, you can use Discord's "Mic Test" feature (under User Settings -> Voice & Video), allowing you to hear TAC/COM's output.
+To set TAC/COM's noise gate threshold correctly, you can use Discord's "Mic Test" feature (under User Settings -> Voice & Video).
+Alternatively, you can temporarily select your headset speakers as TAC/COMS output device.
+Either option will allow you to hear your own processed voice for testing purposes.

 1. Set the noise gate threshold in TAC/COM to -100db.
 2. Speak at a normal volume.
 3. Gradually raise the threshold value until any background noise is eliminated.
 4. If your own voice becomes muted or suppressed, lower the threshold slightly.

 Repeat this process whilst holding the push-to-talk key.
-Ideally you should hear your own processed voice clearly, as well as the distinct mic open/close click tones on keydown/release.
+Ideally you should hear your own processed voice clearly with no background noise, as well as the distinct mic open/close click tones on push-to-talk keydown/release.

 > **Make sure to set the "Noise" and "Interference" levels to 0% during testing, as these setting deliberately introduce noise and distortion to the processed signal.**